oVirt/ovirt-site/source/feature/neutronvirtualappliance.html.md

 The neutron appliance is a vm running on one of ovirt's nodes.
 It is connected to two ovirt-engine networks:

-*   To the 'ovirtmgmt' network for the ovirt-engine to use the neutron server API.
+*   To the 'ovirtmgmt' network for the ovirt-engine to communicate with the neutron server API.
-*   To a designated network named *neutron*, which configured on any host designed to run vms to use external networks.
+*   To a designated network named *neutron*, which should be configured on any host designed to run vms to use external networks.

 The following image demonstrates the neutron appliance topology: